 Member's Name: DOB:

 Member ID: Member Phone #:

 Member Current Address:

 Physician Name: Physician Phone #:

 Office Contact Person: Physician Fax #:

 EDC: Date of Drug Screen:

 Result:

-THCCocaineMethamphetamines
+THCCocaine Methamphetamines

-Barbituates Benzondiazepines Methadone
+BarbituatesBenzondia azepines Methadone

 Other:

-Was the member counseled on UDS results and perinatal risks associated with prenatal drug use?
+Was the member counseled on UDS results and use? perinatal risks associated with prenatal drug

 Yes No

 Date of next Appointment: Date of next Drug Screen:

 Request Case Management Intervention?
-(Prov ride additional information)
+(Prov ide additional information)

-The information in this form is privileged and confidential a this form.
-If the reader of this form is not the intended recip intended receipt, the reader is hereby notified that any disse strictly prohibited if this communication has received in erroall information received. ient or the employee or agent responsible to deliver it to the
+this form.
+If the reader of this form is not the intended recip intended receipt, the reader is hereby notified that any disse